 Currently, we have protocols in place to maximize the safety of all who enter our hospitals and facilities.
-These safety protocols include limiting visitors to accompany patients to appointments or see them in the hospital.
+These safety protocols follow the advice of the Centers for Disease Control (CDC) and the Pennsylvania Department of Health (DOH) and include limiting visitors within our facilities.
 We did not make this decision lightly, and thank you for your understanding.
 We will continue to evaluate our visitation policies in order to balance the needs of our patients and families with the need to limit exposure to COVID-19.

 How is Good Shepherd Penn Partners responding to COVID-19?